zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    are enabled by default.

-   :id: The ID associated with the logging stream to disable.
+   :param id: The ID associated with the logging stream to disable.

    :returns: True if the stream is now disabled or was already disabled.